Find Affordable College Courses

 Request Information

-Concordia University, Wisconsin landed the #7 spot in the 2023 rankings for the best allied health professions programs.
-Concordia University, Wisconsin is a medium-sized private not-for-profit school located in the suburb of Mequon.
+Concordia University, Wisconsin did quite well in this year’s ranking of the best schools for allied health professions students.
+It came in at #7 on the list.
+Concordia University, Wisconsin is a moderately-sized private not-for-profit school located in the suburb of Mequon.

 On average, allied health graduates from Concordia University, Wisconsin take out $27,000 in student loans while working on their degree.